ibm-cloud-docs/vpc/known-issues.md

 ### Fast restore snapshots with customer-managed encryption issue
 {: #snapshots-fast-restore-known-issue}

-**Issue:** When you restore a volume from a snapshot by using the fast restore feature and the encryption key of the snapshot and volume are different, and then you delete the snapshot encryption key from the key management service, the volume might become inaccessible when it's attached or reattached to the virtual server instance.
+**Issue:** When you restore a volume from a snapshot by using the fast restore feature, you can use a different encryption key for the snapshot and the volume.
+If you delete the snapshot encryption key from the key management service, the volume might still become inaccessible when it is attached or reattached to the virtual server instance.

 **Workaround:** To recover the snapshot encryption key, use [the key recovery procedure](/docs/key-protect?topic=key-protect-restore-keys).
 When the key is recovered, the volume becomes accessible.